GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/config.md

 <div class="note">

-Core properties, as described in [Spring Framework on Google Cloud Core Module](#spring-framework-on-google-cloud-core), do not apply to Spring Cloud GCP Config.
+Core properties, as described in [Spring Framework on Google Cloud Core Module](#spring-framework-on-google-cloud-core), do not apply to Spring Framework on Google Cloud Config.

 </div>